satrails/brokerest/README.md

 brokeREST
 =========

-Python REST client
+Python REST API client

 - extends standard dictionaries returned from requests into user defined generic objects
-- handle get, find, add, edit [, delete] requests
+- handle get, find, create, edit and delete requests
 - enable sub-objects, and sub-objects of sub-objects, and so on..
 - enable custom properties and methods in objects
 - easy to override request method with custom headers